 - Buy a ticket from the bus driver on the bus with the sign that says Brasov-Rasov-Bran (7 lei or about €1.50)

-This is where we timed things poorly and had just missed one of the hourly buses to Bran, so to kill 40 minutes we drank in the tiny “bar” in the parking lot of the bus station.
-Nothing like cognac and whiskey at 10am – you’ll definitely fit in with the locals who frequent this dive.
-Quite the cultural experience.
-Got on the 11AM bus and made it by 11:40 to the base of the castle.
+This is where we timed things poorly and had just missed one of the hourly buses to Bran, so to kill 40 minutes, we drank in the tiny “bar” in the parking lot of the bus station.
+Nothing like cognac and whiskey at 10 am, but since we had woken up at 4am it felt like the afternoon.
+If you like an early morning drink, you’ll definitely fit in with the locals who frequent this spot!
+It was quite the cultural experience, and a moment I will never forget.
+After we paid our bar bill, we got on the 11AM bus and made it by 11:40 to the base of the castle.

-The bus to Bran takes about 40 minutes, it’s the last city the bus stops in.
-Once you are there it will be very easy and obvious to find the castle, and there are cool markets with vendors selling food and tacky souvenirs everywhere.
-Before heading back to Brasov to catch the train to Sinaia to see Peles we grabbed some food from the market
+The bus to Bran from here takes about 40 minutes, it’s the last city the bus stops in.
+Once you are there it will be very easy and obvious to find the castle, and there are cool markets (albeit touristy) with vendors selling food and tacky souvenirs everywhere.
+Before heading back to Brasov to catch the train to Sinaia to see Peles, we grabbed some food from the market for lunch.

 We paid the 10 lei (€2.20) to get into the castle but did a self-guided tour since we didn’t have a ton of time.
 We walked through, took our pictures in and around, then grabbed a bite to eat in the market before catching the bus back to Brasov to start making our way to Sinaia to visit Peles Castle.